Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows Pinjarra Hills - Pullenvale has exceptionally high incomes nationally.
-The median income is $65,820 while the average stands at $102,525.
-This contrasts with Greater Brisbane's median of $55,645 and average of $70,520.
-Based on Wage Price Index growth of 13.99% from financial year ending June 2022 to September 2025, estimated incomes would be approximately $75,028 (median) and $116,868 (average).
-According to the 2021 Census, household, family and personal incomes in Pinjarra Hills - Pullenvale rank highly nationally, between the 86th and 99th percentiles.
-Income analysis reveals that 42.1% of locals (2,480 people) fall into the $4000+ category, differing from surrounding regions where $1,500 - 2,999 dominates with 33.3%.
-Economic strength is evident through 56.7% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 89.2% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 10th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Pinjarra Hills - Pullenvale SA2 has exceptionally high national incomes.
+The median income is $65,820 and the average is $102,525.
+This contrasts with Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for September 2025 would be approximately $75,028 (median) and $116,868 (average).
+According to the 2021 Census, incomes in Pinjarra Hills - Pullenvale rank highly nationally, between the 86th and 99th percentiles.
+Income analysis reveals that 42.1% of locals (2,480 people) are in the $4000+ income category, differing from surrounding regions where the $1,500 - 2,999 category dominates at 33.3%.
+Economic strength is evident with 56.7% of households earning over $3,000 weekly, supporting elevated consumer spending.
+After housing costs, residents retain 89.2% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income